rohhan36/Typing-cat/README.md

 A fun little typing test website where you can test or improve your typing skills.

-[Checkout the live website here](https://rohhan36.github.io/typing-cat.github.io/)
+Click the link below to see & try the live demo [Checkout the live website here](https://rohhan36.github.io/typing-cat.github.io/)